- Future Students

 3. Submit a course-by-course evaluation of transcripts through World Education Services (WES) or another credential evaluation service recognized by the National Association of Credential Evaluation Services (NACES).
 A list of agencies can be found at www.naces.org.
 The credential evaluation service must provide a chronological list of course work.
 Graduates of accredited US universities are not required to submit a credential evaluation.

 4. Submit any supplemental materials required by the particular program, including scores on the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT).
 Supplemental requirements for each program are found on their respective pages in Graduate Degrees or Graduate Certificates.
 GRE or GMAT scores are not necessary at the time of application, but if required, scores must be submitted before applicants may be formally admitted.
 For example, to apply for fall admission, applicants may submit all other application materials in February or March, and then submit test scores, if required, by early September.

-5. Submit a TOEFL score of at least 92 on the iBT or 580 on the paper-based test, a PTE Academic score of at least 63 or an IELTS score of at least 7.0 directly to EWU Graduate Studies.
+5. Submit a TOEFL score of at least 92 on the iBT or 580 on the paper-based test, a PTE Academic score of at least 63 or an IELTS score of at least 7.0 directly to EWU Graduate Programs.
 Applicants with a bachelor's degree from an accredited U.S. university are not required to submit English language test scores.

 Otherwise admissible applicants with a TOEFL score of 79-91 iBT or 550-579 PBT, a PTE Academic score of 53-62 or an IELTS score of 6.5 may be admitted provisionally, upon recommendation of the academic program and upon having a program of English language study approved by the director of the English as a Second Language Program in the EWU English Department.
 These students may be fully admitted in a subsequent term upon submission of a qualifying English language test score as listed above or upon recommendation of the director of the English as a Second Language Program.